LiamPledger/Drift-Capacity-of-RC-Columns/README.md

 1. Clone or download this repository to your local machine.

-2. Ensure you have Python and the required libraries (NumPy, LightGBM) installed.
+2. Ensure you have Python and the required libraries (NumPy, Pandas, LightGBM) installed.

 3. Modify the `user_inputs.txt` file to specify the input parameters for your RC column.
 Ensure the file format is as follows: